Fluffy Almond Flour Pancakes

 Serve immediately with your favourite toppings to store for another time.

 These pancakes can be served with a wide variety of toppings or fillings.
-Here are some of my favourites to serve with these Almond Flour Pancakes:
+You can get creative and add whatever you like to these pancakes.
+Here are some of my favourite things to serve up with this recipe to get you started.

 - Maple syrup